 Remember this decision tree?
 If you’re looking at something on your Next Action list, and you don’t know what it is you’re supposed to do, then you’ve skipped a step somewhere further up the chain.

 A good rule of thumb is if you need more clarity move up the chain.
 If you need more action, move down it.

 There are a few tricks you can use to make sure you’re writing effective next actions that will spur you to get things done.

 Pretend you’re motivating someone else to do it

-When you’re writing next actions for yourself, it’s easy to get lazy because you think you’ll remember your own tasks.
-Using quickly jotted-down notes might work if you’re able to get to them that day, but if its a few days or even weeks later, you might not remember what you meant in the past!
+When you’re writing the next actions for yourself, it’s easy to get lazy because you think you’ll remember your own tasks.
+Using quickly jotted-down notes might work if you’re able to get to them that day, but if it’s a few days or even weeks later, you might not remember what you meant in the past!

-On the other hand, when you’re trying to motivate someone else to do the task, you tend to write them well.
+When you’re trying to motivate someone else to do the task, you tend to write them well.
 You take the time to explain exactly what’s needed, by when, who it should be given to next, and any other pertinent details.
 Doing this ensures first that it gets done the way you intended it to, and secondly, that the person you’re assigning the task to understands what’s needed and doesn’t waste their time trying to figure it out or bothering you for the details.